danielatrivella/NP3_MS_Workflow/README.md

 The user is free to add any additional column to the metadata file, for example to add relevant descriptions for each file.
 These additional columns will be ignored by the workflow commands, but can be useful to add information related to the job samples.
 It is important that additional column names are not equal or a prefix of any of the mandatory or optional columns of the metadata file.

-For more details about the samples order and the bahavior of the clustering step related to the data collection batches grouping, see the section 4.1.1 Metadata Table Details of the documentation in the [NP³ MS workflow user manual](docs/Manual_NP3_workflow.pdf).
+For more details about the samples order and the behavior of the clustering step related to the data collection batches grouping, see the section 4.1.1 Metadata Table Details of the documentation in the [NP³ MS workflow user manual](docs/Manual_NP3_workflow.pdf).

 - - - -